Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 The League finally gets its first glimpse of a tripod.
 Click to enlarge

-Back in the first volume, I considered the Invisible Man's assault on the constable to be the most brutal scene in the series.
+Before now, I considered the Invisible Man's assault on the constable, which happened in the first story, to be the most brutal scene in the series.
 Here's the one that comes in second: The Invisible Man's assault on Ms. Mina Murray.
 Just terrible.

 Look at this huge skull in the British museum.
 Must be a giant - fascinating.